bspark2318/bspark2318/README.md

 ## Welcome to BumSu Park's repository!
 A little bit about myself:
 - 🐣 Born and raised in 🇰🇷.
 Grew up in 🇰🇷 🇵🇭 🇨🇳 🇺🇸.
-- 🖥 Hoping to become a full stack developer and/or data scientist
+- 🖥 Hoping to become a full stack developer
 - ⌨️ Experiences with JavaScript, Python, TypeScript, React.js, C, Swift, and Go
 - ✨ Please check out my pipeline below to see what projects I am working on
 - 🏀 Fan of NBA, music (EDM and rap), running, and cooking